Tag: babies

 The Mother Statue at Liverpool Women’s Hospital

-What’s happening now, in December 2025, with the plans for Liverpool Women’s Hospital?
 What is happening at Liverpool Women’s Hospital is part of a great set of problems in the NHS.
 Battered and damaged as the NHS is, it is still very necessary and much worth saving, for all our mothers, daughters, sisters, friends and lovers and every baby.
 “As we go marching, marching, we battle too for men, for they are women’s children, and we mother them again

 We stand with NHS workers and thank them for keeping the service going despite the appalling policies from this and recent governments.